 You never forget your first search system either

-By 2012 I was leading a team building a large indexing and search systems, with elasticsearch at its core.
+By 2012 I was leading a team building a large indexing and search system, with elasticsearch at its core.
 Seeing what a system like elasticsearch could do — a big key-value database built on world-class indexing technology — even with terabytes of log data underneath it, was a real eye-opener.

 By now I had even seen databases and search systems fail too, but I was hooked on database technologies.
 By 2014 I was part of a small and dedicated team, developing the core of an open-source time-series database.